 "Ah, damn, that hurt!"
 Dare complained, rubbing his sore chest.
 He kicked at the pile of parts in irritation, when a blue light glowed behind him.

 "...Who are you?"
-A feminine voice laced with a British accent asked, and Dare turned, surprised that someone else was there.
+A feminine voice asked, and Dare turned, surprised that someone else was there.
 Then he found out that that "someone" was actually a 12-inch hologram projection of a female A.I., coming from the small device he had tripped on.
 All A.I. came equipped with a projector that would display any image the A.I. wanted to be seen as.
-In this one's case, she had shoulder-cut white hair and crystalline eyes that regarded him wearily.
+In this one's case, she had knee-length silver hair with two bangs coming down the side of her face, while another shorter one hung over nose and curled a little to the left, along with crystalline eyes that regarded him wearily.
 She had a nice body, which was covered by a white jumpsuit that had a network of blue hardlight lines all over it.
+She had an accent that sounded a mixture of British, Japanese, and Bostonian.

 Dare picked her chip up and held it so that she was eye-level to him, even though she couldn't really see his eyes, "Huh, you're one of those smart A.I., aren't you?
 Able to hold multiple functions and an infinite amount of data."